-“This spring is very large, runs off boldly among rocks, is perfectly accessible and furnished the greatest abundance of most excellent, clear cold sweet water.
+“This spring is very large, runs off boldly among rocks, is perfectly accessible, and furnished the greatest abundance of most excellent, clear, cold, sweet water.
 It may be appropriately called ‘The Diamond of the Plains,’ and so I had it marked on an Elm tree which grows near and overlaps it.”

 Afterward, it was known as Diamond Springs and became a favorite stopping place for the many emigrants traveling along the Santa Fe Trail.
 Here, these hardy pioneers often rendezvoused to form larger caravans, as the path to the southwest was vulnerable to Indian attacks by the Comanche, Kiowa, and Cheyenne tribes.

 The pioneers were right to have been wary of the trip beyond Diamond Springs.
 During the 1850s, this portion of the trail was often called the “Journey of the Dead” because of the frequent Indian attacks and short water supplies.
-A group of U.S. Dragoons encamped just east of the springs in 1852, saw this first hand when they found themselves surrounded by Indians, who nearly destroyed the camp by starting a prairie fire nearby.
+A group of U.S. Dragoons encamped just east of the springs in 1852 saw this firsthand when they found themselves surrounded by Indians, who nearly destroyed the camp by starting a prairie fire nearby.
 Colonel Percival G. Lowe described the attack as follows:

 “Returning from a trip to the forts along the border in the fall of 1852, nothing of special interest occurred until we reached Diamond Springs.
 The weather had been frosty at night and the days sunny, but the grass was dry as powder.
-All day we had seen little bands of Indians a mile or two off the road, traveling in our direction and watching us. this was the Kaw country and no other Indians were there.
-Of course, the Kaw knew our troop and they had no love for it, but we were slow to believe they would attack us.
+All day, we had seen little bands of Indians a mile or two off the road, traveling in our direction and watching us.
+This was the Kaw country, and no other Indians were there.
+Of course, the Kaw knew our troop, and they had no love for it, but we were slow to believe they would attack us.

 We camped on the higher ground east of Diamond Springs on the south side of the road.
-We had finished dinner, about two hours before sunset when a fire broke out in a circle all around us not more than a mile from camp.
-A stiff gale was blowing from the south, and when we noticed it, the fire in the tall grass was roaring furiously and the flames were leaping twenty feet high.
+We had finished dinner about two hours before sunset when a fire broke out in a circle all around us, not more than a mile from camp.
+A stiff gale was blowing from the south, and when we noticed it, the fire in the tall grass was roaring furiously, and the flames were leaping twenty feet high.
 Every man used a gunny sack or saddle blanket and worked with desperate energy.
 The utter destruction of the camp was imminent, and we faced the fire like men who had everything at stake.
 Success was ours, but the battle left scars on nearly all.
 I have never seen fifteen minutes of such desperate work followed by such exhaustion.”

-Still, the pioneers continued to come, so much so, that a post office named Diamond Springs was added in July 1859 with George C. Newberry as the first postmaster.
+Still, the Pioneers continued to come, so much so that a post office named Diamond Springs was added in July 1859 with George C. Newberry as the first postmaster.

-The spring now rises in a concrete cistern and is piped to a nearby concrete stock tank on the Diamond Spring Ranch.
+The spring rises in a concrete cistern and is piped to a nearby concrete stock tank on the Diamond Spring Ranch.
 It is designated by a marker but is located on private land.